Vocative case: Serbo-Croatian

-Distinct vocatives exist only for singular masculine and feminine nouns.
+In Serbo-Croatian languages, distinct vocatives exist only for singular masculine and feminine nouns.
 Nouns of the neuter gender and all nouns in plural have a vocative equal to the nominative.
 All vocative suffixes known from Old Church Slavonic also exist in Serbo-Croatian.

-The vocative in Serbo-Croatian is formed according to one of three types of declension, which are classes of nouns having equal declension suffixes.
+The vocative in Serbo-Croatian is formed according to one of three types of declension, which are classes of nouns with the same declension suffixes.